Quick facts

 - The adults do not feed until the following spring, when the weather turns warm.

-- Adults are common April through June but die after laying eggs, thus completing the life cycle.
+- Adults are common from April through June but die after laying eggs, thus completing the life cycle.

-Blacklegged tick (formerly deer tick)
+Blacklegged tick (deer tick)

 Blacklegged ticks are important because they are a potential carrier of Lyme disease and other diseases.